gradle/gradle/design-docs/dev-infrastructure.md

 - size of artifacts for a single Windows Java 1.7 Cross-Version test is 1.75 GB
 - can we bump up the log level threshold to reduce the amount of logs?

-# Improve vcs-based triggers

-- Do not trigger full pipeline for each commit
-- Do not run multiple instances of Stage 4 (Full Coverage) in parallel
-- Adjust Commit configurations such that concurrent commits by different developers lead to multiple builds with the commits grouped by developer
-- Configure TC to automatically restart a coverage build if it has failed

-# Reduce feedback time and queue size

-- Change the triggering of the coverage builds to coalesce commits, rather than triggering for each commits
-- Move some agents to the fast feedback pool, to reserve bandwidth for the commit builds (revisit pools in general)
-- Split the commit and coverage builds into separate core and plugins builds, so things happen in parallel and failures require less rework
-- Run the multi-version tests against a single version, and only cover all the versions in a single coverage build

-# Avoid distribution build on each check-in

-- Leave in stage 1, and reuse the output for both the linux and windows commit builds.
-They currently build everything from scratch, which takes a few minutes.
-On the other hand, this does offer some coverage that the Gradle build can actually build the distro on various platforms (for external contributors).
-But we probably don’t care enough about this coverage to do this on every commit.
-- Move it to the stage 3 (implicitly as a dependency of the coverage builds).
-- We might also split this up and move the various bits into the various stages.

 # Build machines provisioning